giannarelli-lab/Systems-immunology-based-drug-repurposing-framework-to-target-inflammation-in-atherosclerosis/README.md

 #### Bulk-RNAseq

-Raw data and processed count matrices for this study have been deposited in GEO under the accession
+Raw data and processed count matrices for this study have been deposited in GEO under the accession number GSE230217

 #### Enrichr
 Enrichr version 3.0 was used to do the pathway analysis